polterguy/phosphorusfive/core/p5.exp/README.md

 ## Iterator types

+Warning!
+This list might scare you, since there are 20 different iterators, each with its own unique algorithm for extraction.
+However, in 99% of the cases, you can get away with, and _should_ not use in fact, more than a handful of iterators in your code.
+The children iterator, named iterator, value iterator, named elder iterator should probably accommodate for most of your daily needs.

-There are 17 basic iterators, each yielding different results
+However, there are 20 basic iterators, each yielding different results

 * `/.` - Parent iterator, extracts parent nodes from previous result set
 * `/..` - Root node iterator, extracts the root node from previous result set